 Does this statement sound familiar, “Between trying to provide the best possible buying experience for our customers – AND – meeting security and compliance requirements, our job is really hard!”?

 On the back-end, interfacing with the processor(s) is a separate series of steps.
-Today, we are focusing on the granularities of the front-end technology.
-For more information on payment processing, see https://tokenex.com/solutions/payment/.
+Today, we are focusing on the granularities of the front-end technology and payment processing.

 How does Browser Based Encryption secure data, both through capture and transmission?

 For capturing sensitive data, whether PCI or PII, you will want to encrypt the form fields on your website that will be accepting this sensitive data.
 Since Browser Based Encryption is client-side, upon form submission the sensitive data is encrypted using the TokenEx public key within the browser before it is sent to your web servers.
 Because neither you nor your customers have the private key, this data cannot be decrypted by either party.
 Only TokenEx can decrypt the data as we hold the private key.

 During transmission, only data encrypted with the TokenEx public key is being transmitted using secure protocols like Transport Layer Security, or TLS.
 Essentially, we are transmitting data encrypted using RSA encryption through an encrypted TLS tunnel.
 What this means for you is reduced risk to your data.

 Even if a man-in-the-middle attack were to occur, bypassing TLS, the attacker would only retrieve encrypted data that is useless to them…unless they can break RSA public key encryption with a 2048-bit key strength.
 We’re pretty good at this stuff, and our position is that this is a very secure method for protecting data at capture and during transmission.